stravalib/stravalib/docs/get-started/activities.md

 ### DetailedActivity iterator objects

-Some of the items returned by stravalib will be returned in a {py:class}`BatchedResultsIterator` object.
-A `BatchedResultsIterator` object contains a list of items associated with an activity - for example a list of comments or kudos.
+Some items returned by stravalib will be returned as a {py:class}`BatchedResultsIterator` object.
+A `BatchedResultsIterator` object contains a list of items associated with an activity - for example, a list of comments or kudos.

-It an attribute contains a discrete value, you can access the item's value as an attribute like this:
+If an attribute contains a discrete value, you can access the item's value as an attribute like this:

 ```{code-block} pycon
 >>> activity.comment_count